Sylvia Juncosa: Solo career

-Juncosa abandoned the band name to go "solo", for more flexibility and options with the inevitably changing band lineups.
+Juncosa abandoned the band name to go solo for more flexibility and options with the inevitably changing band lineups.
 Her music was also moving toward a more hard rock sound.
-With the 1988 release of "Nature" (SST Records), Juncosa attained some notoriety as a guitarist and for being one of a relative minority of female players with an aggressive hard rock style during that time period.
+With the 1988 release of Nature (SST Records), Juncosa attained some notoriety as a guitarist and for being one of a relative minority of female players with an aggressive hard rock style.

-In 1988, the band made a mini-tour in New York, then the first European tour, which was very well received, defying expectations.
+In 1988, the band made a mini-tour in New York, then the first European tour, which was well-received.
 Following that was a US tour as opening act for Soundgarden, who were SST label-mates before moving to major-label status.

 The album One Thing (Fundamental Records) was recorded in 1989 with Barney Firks on bass and Chris Frye on drums, on loan from the San Diego band Wormdrive.
 Then came the second European tour.
 This was the peak, career-wise with the biggest recording budget and biggest gigs.
 Europe had appealed to Juncosa from the start, and when she got an offer to stay there awhile she took it.
 As well as the band tours and solo shows, she explored Europe, wandered alone, learned German, indulged a brief obsession with chess, and went to India.

 The Is album was recorded in the Netherlands with engineer Gertjan ("Joe").
 Firks and Frye had come out from the States and they lived at the studio for a couple weeks in semi-rural seclusion.
 Frye left unexpectedly mid-project but things were continued.
-Then came another tour, but things were starting to fall apart.
+Then came another tour, and Juncosa's hiatus from guitar playing.

 Hiatus and comeback

 In 1995, Juncosa started a long period of musical inactivity when she worked in Europe as a computer programmer and had personal problems before eventually coming back to the US.

 In 2009, Juncosa decided that she wanted to play guitar again and formed a new band with Legal Weapon member Steve Reed.
 She also played in the Cooling System project, with multi-instrumentist Azalia Snail.
 She began working on a new album in 2013, along with Steve Reed on bass and on drums Joe Berardi, a long-time Los Angeles drummer known for his work with the Fibonaccis, Stan Ridgway and others.
-The album "Wanna Gotta" was released on her own Ringent Records in 2015.
+The album Wanna Gotta was released on her own Ringent Records in 2015.